 Depending on the location, you may be responsible for:

-Additionally, any liability issues—injuries, trespassing incidents, environmental problems—live with the owner.
+Additionally, any liability issues, such as injuries, trespassing incidents, or environmental problems, remain with the owner.

 Land markets are cyclical, and holding too long exposes you to: